carbon-language/carbon-lang/docs/project/principles/principle-unprivileged-builtins.md

 Carbon libraries should be able to make new types that have all the same capabilities as builtin types, including the syntax for use.
 This allows:

-- By allowing new types to be developed in libraries, we allow the ecosystem to evolve without requiring heavyweight modifications to the language itself.
+- The ecosystem to evolve without requiring heavyweight modifications to the language itself by allowing new types to be developed in libraries.
 See [Carbon Goals: Both software and language evolution](https://github.com/jonmeow/carbon-lang/blob/proposal-goals/docs/project/goals.md#both-software-and-language-evolution).
 - A form of orthogonality which aids simplicity.
 See [Carbon Goals: Code that is simple and easy to read, understand, and write](https://github.com/jonmeow/carbon-lang/blob/proposal-goals/docs/project/goals.md#code-that-is-easy-to-read-understand-and-write).